TimeWarpEngineering/tazor/docs/contributing/BuildingSamples.md

 dotnet build ./sample/TestBlazorApp/TestBlazorApp.csproj
 ```

-Builds the sample Blazor app, which triggers the Razor source generators and compiler to process `.razor` files.
+Builds the sample Blazor app, which triggers the Razor source generators and compiler to process `.tazor` files.

 The sample project has `EmitCompilerGeneratedFiles` enabled, so you can inspect the generated C# code in [sample/TestBlazorApp/Generated/](../../sample/TestBlazorApp/Generated/).